brainhack-school2020/BHS_Project_dMRI/README.md

 At the end of this project, we will have:
  - Open-source dMRI code based on Python.
- - A diffusion MRI model dedicated to accurate mapping of the microsturture of preterm baby brains.
+ - A diffusion MRI model dedicated to accurate mapping of the microsturture of baby brains.

 ## Results